LinkedSoftwareDependencies/Article-System-Components/content/configs.md

 </figcaption>
 </figure>

-This LSD service allows creators of components files to mint LSD-based URLs for their packages, which will automatically become dereferenceable as soon as these packages are published to npm.
+This LSD service allows creators of components files to automatically mint LSD-based URLs for their packages, which will automatically become dereferenceable as soon as these packages are published to npm.
-The LSD service thereby removes the dereferenceability responsibility from package developers that want to use dependency injection via Components.js.
+The LSD service thereby removes the dereferenceability responsibility from package developers that want to use dependency injection via Components.js, but do not have the will or ability to make their component files dereferenceable themselves.

 The long-term sustainability of the LSD service and its minted URLs is guaranteed by Ghent University, [which places a strong emphasis](https://www.ugent.be/en/research/datamanagement) on ensuring that data is preserved in the long term.